XBEAST1/XBEAST-Terminal-Theme/README.md

 Install commands

-First run all these commands
+First open user terminal and run all these commands

 ```
 bash install_powerline.sh